User Management: Configuring User Roles and Local Users

 Operations you can perform from the List of Roles tab are as follows:

-•The Policies button links to the Traffic Control tab and lets you set traffic filter policies for the role.
+•The Policies icon links to the Traffic Control tab and lets you set traffic filter policies for the role.
 For details, see Chapter 8 "User Management: Traffic Control, Bandwidth, Schedule."

-•The BW button links to the Bandwidth tab and lets you set upstream and downstream bandwidth restrictions by role.
+•The BW icon links to the Bandwidth tab and lets you set upstream and downstream bandwidth restrictions by role.
 For details, see Control Bandwidth Usage.

-•The Edit button links to the Edit Role tab and lets you modify role properties.
-See Edit a Role below.
+•The Edit icon links to the Edit Role tab and lets you modify role properties.
+See Editing an Existing Role below.

-•The Delete button removes the role and all associated polices from the system and assigns users to the Unauthenticated role.
+•The Delete icon removes the role and all associated polices from the system and assigns users to the Unauthenticated role.
 See Delete Role.

 •Specify a network access schedule for the role.
 For details, see Configure User Session and Heartbeat Timeouts.